Best Essential Oils for Skin Care and Glowing Complexion

 • Greek & Roman Civilizations: Hippocrates, the father of medication, insisted that “the manner to health is to have a fragrant bath and scented rubdown every day.”
 Roman ladies soaked in baths of rose oil and honey to beautify their skin.
 Frankincense becomes burned in temples—an early form of aroma diffuser use, and implemented to pores and skin as a signal of reverence and splendor.

-• Timeless Traditions: Across the Americas, native communities used juniper, cedarwood, and sage essential oils for purification and skin healing.
-In Africa, shea butter infused with herbs covered pores and skin from harsh climates, at the same time as Moroccan ladies used argan and rose oil as day by day nourishment.
+• Timeless Traditions: Across the Americas, local communities incorporated juniper, cedarwood, and sage into their aromatic and cultural practices.
+In Africa, shea butter blended with herbs turned into traditionally implemented as a part of every day care, at the same time as Moroccan ladies frequently used argan and rose oil in their splendor rituals.

 The common thread across continents: to take care of pores and skin changed into to honor life itself.